mehdi-mirzapour/SciPaperClassification/README.md

 # SciPaperClassification

 # Objective
-Clustering and Classificatin of research abstracts into an unknown number of categories
+Clustering and Classification of research abstracts into an unknown number of categories

 # Dataset
 Public arxiv dataset - https://www.kaggle.com/datasets/Cornell-University/arxiv